wcmoody/wcmoody.github.io/_drafts/2017-12-30-holiday-hack-challenge-writeup.markdown

 #### Meet the Sheriff

 The [About](https://nppd.northpolechristmastown.com/about) page of the site was pretty much just one big pun.
 The Sheriff's name is R. Purvis Coaltrain.
 This is a spoof of the Sheriff on the Duke's of Hazzard.
 There is even mention of those darn Duke boys.
 There is a throwback to 2016 and SantaGram.
 Mention of the three wise men from the Fire Department (they came from a far).
-A finally an elf quote.
+And finally an elf quote.
 Also, there is an Unix epoch time joke in there also.
 Like I said, its just one big pun.

 The bottom of this page has a nice little hint about one of my most proud aspects of the site.
 It mentions the humans and robots that went into making the site functional.
 Its the only page with this footer, so it must mean something.